sdicgdev/svg-icon-guidelines/README.md

 #The Workflow

 This is intended to be a quick and dirty guide to adding a single icon to your project.
-Hit me up on chat or email if you have any questions or to complain about my awful documentation skills.
+Basically you copy an icon to the project, copy its path into the spritemap, then place a correctly formatted block of text in the markup.
+Hit me up on chat or email if you have any questions or to complain about my awful documentation skills. :)

 ##Adding a New Icon to the Project:
 1. Add new .svg to **assets/icons** folder (**ALWAYS** keep a pristine version in the project)